offonrynk/hackerrank/30_days_of_code/README.md

 # 30 Days of Code

-This repo contains the solutions in different programming languages - mainly C/C++ and python - to HackerRank 30 days of Code tasks (https://www.hackerrank.com/domains/tutorials/30-days-of-code)
+This repo contains the solutions in different programming languages - mainly C/C++ and python - to HackerRank's 30 days of Code challenges (https://www.hackerrank.com/domains/tutorials/30-days-of-code)

 ## Contributing